Tyro and Square are competing payment platforms with similar offerings.

 Photo: Square

-With Square, you can build an online store or menu page associated with a QR code for contact-free takeaway ordering.
+With Square, you can build an online store or menu page with a QR code for takeaway ordering.

-To send an email invoice (eInvoice, as Tyro calls it), Tyro users will have to make a trip to the eCommerce Portal and access their eInvoices in PDF form.
-While in the portal, merchants can easily set up recurring payments with saved billing information from customers.
+To send an email invoice, Tyro users have to make a trip to the eCommerce Portal to access their eInvoices in PDF form.
+Here, merchants can easily set up recurring payments with saved billing information from customers.

-Square allows you to log into either Square Dashboard, Point of Sale app or Invoices app to send out your email invoice – quite a few options.
-It’s then up to you whether you send a single or recurring email invoice.
+Square allows you to log into either Square Dashboard, the Point of Sale app or Invoices app to send one-off or recurring email invoices – quite a few options.

 Mixed reviews and service

 Tyro has a 24/7 Australia-based support team.
 Their primary form of contact is via the website’s contact form, and they suggest that this be used for non-urgent matters.
-For those situations where things are a little more pressing, you can contact them via phone.
+For those situations where things are a little more pressing, you can call them.

-For those who would like to solve their problems on the resources page, customers will find the knowledge a little vague and slightly unhelpful.
+Tyro customers hoping to resolve problems on the resources page will find the knowledge a little vague and unhelpful.
 This is reflected in the company’s mixed Trustpilot reviews.

-Many users have complained of not hearing back from form submissions for over a week, if at all.
-Couple this with extremely long wait times on the phone, and it seems as though Tyro may have some issues in the support department.
+There, many users have complained of not hearing back from form submissions for over a week, if at all.
+Couple this with extremely long wait times on the phone, and it seems as though Tyro has some issues in the support department.
 Sometimes, their mobile apps also cause issues when updates are enforced.

 Photo: Tyro